mblanchard23/brefcrawler/README.md

 # basketball-reference-crawler
-A few Python classes to scrape data from Basketball Reference Requires BeautifulSoup & Python requests
+A few Python classes to scrape data from Basketball Reference Requires BeautifulSoup (pip install BeautifulSoup4)
+& Python requests (pip install requests)

 ### Methods & Classes
 *player_page()*
 Class takes a Basketball Reference player ID from and returns an object with the tables from a player's page.
 The object has a player_data dictionary attribute which stores the tables on the player page using the following keys: